 The Global Freedom Network is continuing to build on the momentum achieved through the Joint Declaration of Religious Leaders Against Modern Slavery in events in Vatican City, Delhi, Canberra and Jakarta between 2014 and 2017.
 We believe that the actions and testimony of the faith leaders will inspire other leaders and their communities around the world to also unite in this vision of ending modern slavery, for all times.
 Engagement is ongoing with other world faiths that share the aspiration for a world without modern slavery.
-Faith Leader forums are planned in other countries including Indonesia in March 2017.
+Faith Leader forums are planned in other countries in 2017.

 HRH Queen Nanasipau’u of Tonga, together with senior church leaders from 17 Pacific Islands, Australia and New Zealand, have gathered in Auckland, New Zealand for the signing ceremony of the Joint Declaration Against Modern Slavery.

 The 1 November, 2018 event brought together faith leaders, heads of councils of churches and government representatives representing 15 denominations to attend proceedings and mark the launching of the Pacific Freedom Network.

 On 26th August 2018, eight Latin American faith leaders have united to jointly declare their commitment to stand against modern slavery.
 The religious leaders were brought together at a historic event in Medellin, Colombia, organised by the Global Freedom Network, an initiative of the Walk Free Foundation, in collaboration with the Consejo Episcopal Latinoamericano (CELAM).
 The event united religious leaders from the region to commit to eradicating modern slavery through spiritual and practical actions.